franciszekparma/FaceWGAN-GP/README.md

 - **No FID metric** — quality tracked only via Wasserstein distance
 - **3x critic overhead** — three forward/backward passes per generator step
 - **No truncation trick** — can't trade diversity for quality at inference time

 ---

-## Future Work

-- Progressive growing or patch-based discriminator for higher resolutions
-- FID and IS metrics for proper quality evaluation
-- Exponential moving average of generator weights for smoother outputs
-- Conditional generation via class labels or CLIP embeddings
-- Spectral normalization as a lighter alternative to gradient penalty

----